 Our Mandate and Our Philosophy

-We believe the first steps to enhancing safety in the workplace and preventing bullying, is to build knowledge, stimulate a variety of discussions, and teach about the signs, tactics, profiles, prevalence, and causes of bullying.
-Workers need to have an understanding and language to identify what is happening to them.
-With this clarity and validation, leaders and employees can prevent bullying, and/or intervene earlier before serious harm has occurred.
-Bullying most often takes a person’s voice away and leaves them feeling hopeless.
-We wish to prevent this from happening.
-ABRC provides support and resources to employers, and those affected by bullying.
-This includes those identified for acting out with bullying behaviours.
+We believe the first steps to enhancing psychological safety in the workplace is to build knowledge, stimulate open discussions, and teach about the signs, tactics, profiles, prevalence, and causes of harassment and bullying.
+Workers need to have an understanding and language to identify what is happening to them, and Employers need tools to address it.
+With information and tools, leaders and employees can prevent and/or intervene earlier before any harm has occurred.
+Harassment and bullying can take a person’s self-confidence and voice away leaving them feeling hopeless.
+ABRC offers support and resources to employers, and employees impacted by harassment and bullying.
+This includes those who are identified for acting out with harassing or bullying behaviours.

-At the Alberta Bullying Research, Resources and Recovery Centre Inc. (ABRC), our philosophy is simple; all voices will be heard.
-Together we will find a way for you to express your unique situation and find solutions that fit best for your needs.
-No matter how complicated, intense, confusing or hopeless your situation may feel, ABRC is here to support you through it.
+At ABRC our philosophy is simple; all voices will be heard.
+No matter how complicated, intense, confusing or hopeless a situation may feel, we are here to support the Employer, and/or the Employee through it.

 Please contact us for a more individualized consultation at 780-965-7480

 The information provided on this web site is selected and designed by a variety of professionals including social workers, psychologists, youth workers, journalists, coaches, teachers, leadership experts, and more.
 Contact ABRC for professionals who are experienced, trained, and skilled at approaching these complex dynamics.